ADHD & Focus

 ADHD in adults responds to a combination of approaches.
 We're not going to tell you to buy another planner.

 Therapy built for ADHD brains.
-Standard talk therapy helps, but CBT adapted for ADHD targets the specific patterns that keep you stuck: procrastination loops, time blindness, emotional flooding, and the shame that builds up from years of "underperforming."
+Standard talk therapy helps, but CBT adapted for ADHD targets the specific patterns that keep you stuck: putting things off even when you want to do them, losing track of time, getting overwhelmed by emotions, and the shame that builds up from years of "underperforming."
 We work on concrete strategies, not just insight.

 Medication, when appropriate.
 We don't prescribe medication (we're therapists, not psychiatrists), but we work alongside prescribers.
-Stimulant medication helps about 70 to 80% of adults with ADHD, according to the American Psychiatric Association.
+Stimulant medication helps about 70 to 80% of adults with ADHD.
 Therapy and medication together tend to produce better outcomes than either one alone.

 Not sure where to start?